-Details provided of the qualifications of the EAP indicate that the EAP is competent to carry out the scoping and environmental impact assessment procedures.

-b) The EIR dated September 2009 included a description of the environment that may be affected by the activity and the manner in which the physical, biological, social, economic and cultural aspects of the environment may be affected by the proposed activity.

-The EIR dated September 2009 identified all legislation and guidelines that have been considered in the preparation of the EIR September 2009.

-d) The proposed methodology used in assessing the potential impacts identified in the EIR dated September 2009 and the proposed specialist studies have been adequately indicated.
+- a) Details provided of the qualifications of the EAP indicate that the EAP is competent to carry out the scoping and environmental impact assessment procedures. - b) The EIR dated July 2009 included a description of the environment that may be affected by the activity and the manner in which the physical, biological, social, economic and cultural aspects of the environment may be affected by the proposed activity. - c) The Scoping Report dated August 2008 identified all legislation and guidelines that have been considered in the preparation of the EIR and the legislation and guidelines that will be considered in the preparation of the Environmental Impact Assessment. - d) The proposed methodology used in assessing the potential impacts identified in the EIR dated July 2009 and the proposed specialist studies have been adequately indicated.

-e) The applicant has met the requirements of the Environmental Impact Report (EIR) as per the EIA regulations, 2006.

-f) A detailed public participation process was undertaken and the consultant has satisfied the minimum requirements as prescribed in the EIA regulations, 2006 for public involvement.

-g) The need and desirability of the activity.

-h) The potential impacts on the environment by the proposed power line.
+- e) The applicant has met the requirements of the Environmental Impact Report (EIR) as per the EIA regulations, 2006. - f) A detailed public participation process was undertaken and the consultant has satisfied the minimum requirements as prescribed in the EIA regulations, 2006 for public involvement. - g) The need and desirability of the activity. - h) The potential impacts on the environment by the proposed power line and substation,